Where I Have been and how cookin' with kim came to be

 After one of these classes my friend Amber said to me, "Kim you need a name for this, it's so fun!".
 That is how the name ‘Cookin' with Kim’ came to be, as we always cooked together.
 As time passed people became more and more busy.
 I started preparing freezer meals on my own to sell.
 Filling this need for families with hectic lifestyles has turned into almost 7 consecutive years of me preparing HOT MEALS: affordable hot dinners, ready to eat, served family style, just as if you were picking up take out from a restaurant.
 HOT MEALS started one day a week, on the first day of kindergarten for Lucy, and we served spaghetti and meatballs, Lucy’s favorite!
 As a tradition, Cookin' with Kim ALWAYS serves spaghetti and meatballs on the first day of school!

-By the end of that school year, life took a different turn and Lucy’s dad and I divorced.
-Wanting to ensure that I would remain available to see my girl, I chose not to return to professional kitchens which often requires 80+ hours/week.
+By the end of that school year, life took a different turn and my husband and I divorced.
+Wanting to ensure that I would remain present and available for my Lucy, I chose not to return to professional kitchens which often requires 80+ hours/week.
 Instead, I took a job with CFISD's administrative staff café.
 This allowed me the ability to have a similar schedule to Lucy's school schedule.
 God placed me there for a reason that first year with the "All girls" house.
 The women there where the rocks I needed to transition my life.
 By the end of that school year, feeling brave, scared and a bit crazy, I quit my job with the school district and decided to take Cookin' with Kim full time!
 I went full time with Hot Meals, Freezer Meals, and expanded to teaching Summer Camps and Adult Classes and eventually catering!
 The chapters of my story have had ups and downs.
 I am grateful for each chapter’s lessons.
 I have grown immensely over the years.